mvolkmann/blog/src/meteor.md

    Now new tasks can be added by entering text in the input and either pressing the "Add" button or pressing the return key.

    Meteor keeps all clients in sync.
 To see this, open a second web browser or another window in the same web browser and browse localhost:3000.
-   Add a todo in either browser window and notice that it appears in both.
+   Add a task in either browser window and notice that it appears in both.

 1. Add the ability to mark tasks as done and delete them by changing `client/Task.svelte` to match the following: